Reflecting Upon Irreducible Mind

 he's right about the spiritualist doctrines of the mind-body connection.

-that the brain (or the body) is a filter.
-It only adds another filter to
+idea that the brain (or the body) is a filter.
+It only adds another

-it makes no much sense to speculate about the spirit being also a filter
+I think it makes no much sense to speculate about the spirit being

-or not, since that the same problems (and many others) related with the
+also a filter or not, since that the same problems (and many others)

-filter hypothesis of the brain/consciousness will appear again.
+related with the filter hypothesis of the brain/consciousness will

-IMO, the whole issue of spirits (and also the whole issue of God and of
+that, IMO, the whole issue of spirits (and also the whole issue of God

 It may be that spirits do exist and, nevertheless, do not possess consciousness.